(714) 240-2800

 Aging Wood Structures

-Moisture from coastal air and irrigation creates ideal conditions for subterranean termites, which require soil moisture to thrive.
+Lawn irrigation and landscaping around Orange homes keep soil moisture high near foundations — ideal conditions for subterranean termites, which travel through soil to reach wood.
 Foundation areas, crawlspaces, and soil-to-wood contact points are especially vulnerable.

 Dense Housing